kingsdigitallab/alice-thornton/frontend/posts/news/2023-02-17-project-team-presenting-at-rsa.md

 Emotional Trauma and Illness in Alice Thornton's Books "of My Widdowed Condition": Jo Edge

-We look forward to seeing those who can make it!
+We look forward to seeing those who can make it.